JackDanna/FogentRoleplayTemplate/README.md

 **Resource:** Describes the individual thing the Resource Pool is made up of.

 If the "Resource" property matches with the "Name" of an Ammo, then the individual parts of that Resource Pool is that Ammo.
 Instead of using the "Resource" property on the Resource Pool to see if it is compatible with a Combat Roll, you instead use the Ammo's "Resource" property.
 For instance, take the "Resource Pool: Bodkin Light Bolts" Resource Pool.
 Since it's "Resource" is "Bodkin Light Bolt" which is an Ammo, we look to the Ammo's "Resource" property to see if it is compatable with certain weapons.
-In our example, that means that any Combat Roll that uses "Light Bolt" as it's "Resource Type Pool Option" is compatible with our Resouce Pool.
+In our example, that means that any Combat Roll that uses "Light Bolt" as it's "Resource Pool Option" is compatible with our Resouce Pool.

 Else, the "Resource" is whatever was specified.